juliotrigo/juliotrigo.github.io/_posts/2019-11-12-lato-2-0-font-family.md

 As part of a small redesign on this website, I wanted to use a high-quality and elegant font that *also looked good with text in italics* and **displaying content in bold**, but ***specially when combining both styles, which is something more difficult to find***.

-After doing some research and comparing a few fonts, I started to use the *Lato* [Google font](https://fonts.google.com/specimen/Lato).
+After doing some research and comparing a few different fonts, I started to use the *Lato* [Google font](https://fonts.google.com/specimen/Lato).
 However, even though it looked quite good, I was not fully convinced.

 <!--more-->